 At that time the disciples came to Jesus, saying, “Who is the greatest in the kingdom of heaven?”
 And calling to him a child, he put him in the midst of them, and said, “Truly, I say to you, unless you turn and become like children, you will never enter the kingdom of heaven.
 Whoever humbles himself like this child, he is the greatest in the kingdom of heaven.
 “Whoever receives one such child in my name receives me; but whoever causes one of these little ones who believe in me to sin, it would be better for him to have a great millstone fastened round his neck and to be drowned in the depth of the sea” (Matthew 18:1-6).

 The “Commandment to love” is not expressed in words, but the “Commandment of love” is expressed in actions.
 Love requires obedience to what it represents.
 One cannot truly love without doing what love calls for.
 Love is not merely words, but deeds, which back the very nature of love.
 Man is not born with love.
 Man must learn to love people and the things, which are not lovable.
 God’s Commandments are the “heart of love.”
-God’s Commandments help love not to hurt others or yourself.
+God’s Commandments help us love not to hurt others and even oneself.
 Every time man breaks a Commandment, man breaks the heart of God, the heart of his fellow man, and also his own heart.
 It is particularly painful when your own loved ones do not reciprocate.
 In my own family, my father and I were on different wavelengths, my brother is in a completely different world, and my sister is upset with me because I wear a cross.
 We do not fight, but we simply do not agree.
 But that is not how Christianity is received and treated by other persuasions and religions.
 Jesus, as the Man from God, was not welcomed at home and among his own people.
 It was inconceivable that a carpenter’s son could be God’s choice to help them.
 The Nazirites became very angry when Jesus told them that He was acting according to Isaiah, fulfilling the Scriptures:

 When they heard this, all in the synagogue were filled with wrath.
 And they rose up and put him out of the city, and led him to the brow of the hill on which their city was built, that they might throw him down headlong.
 But passing through the midst of them he went away (Luke 4:28-30).